Park Governance

-The Aruba National Park Foundation (FPNA) is an independent foundation which manages a large surface area of Aruba (Arikok National Park and RAMSAR site #198 Spanish Lagoon).
-This task became even more complex with the addition of the Aruba Marine Park at the end of 2018 as well as the near future addition of 16 other designated protected (terrestrial) areas.
-With these additions, FPNA will manage 25% of Aruba’s surface.
-Hence, the need to change the organization and governance structure accordingly.
+The Aruba National Park Foundation, officially known as Fundacion Parke Nacional Aruba (FPNA), is an independent nature conservation foundation which manages a large surface area of Aruba, initially the Arikok National Park (2000) and more recently the RAMSAR site #198 Spanish Lagoon (2017).
+This task became even more complex with the addition of the Parke Marino Aruba, consisting of 4 Marine Protected Areas (MPAs), at the end of 2018, as well as the addition of 11 other designated protected (terrestrial) areas in 2020.
+With these additions, 24.3% of Aruba’s terrestrial surface and 0.2% of its territorial waters is now protected and managed by FPNA.
+Hence, the need to develop the organization and governance structure accordingly.

-While FPNA has from the onset operated under a one-tier governance structure, in the final quarter of 2018 preparations were made to amend the Articles of Association so that the Foundation can operate under a professional Executive Board as well as a Supervisory Board as of 2019.
+While FPNA has from the onset operated under a one-tier governance structure, in the final quarter of 2018 preparations were made to amend the Articles of Association so that the Foundation can operate under a professional Executive Board as well as a Board of Supervisors as of 2019.
 In present times, good corporate governance demands a managing board to be under supervision.
-An effective and professional management and management structure for the Foundation would therefore include the introduction of a professional Executive Board and Supervisory Board.
+An effective and professional management team and management structure for the Foundation would therefore include the introduction of a Two-Tier Board Structure: a professional Executive Board and a Board of Supervisors.

 FPNA Supervisory Board